Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 mytest01 1 52m

-Did you notice the ConfigMap - kube-root-ca.crt listed?
-This is created as part of the installation process and is used internally by Oracle Cloud Native Environment.
+Did you notice the ConfigMap kube-root-ca.crt in the list?
+This ConfigMap is created as part of the installation process and is used internally by Oracle Cloud Native Environment.
 It should not be altered or deleted.

-9. (Optional) Inspect the contents of the kube-root-ca.crt ConfigMap.
+9. Inspect the contents of the kube-root-ca.crt ConfigMap.

 kubectl get configmap kube-root-ca.crt -o yaml